aidanpak/password_manager/README.md

 # password_manager
-This program stores usernames and passwords in an SQLite Database using class objects and context managers.
+The password_manager script stores usernames and passwords in an SQLite Database using class objects and context managers.
+The connection file establishes connection to the database, and in the password_manager file, the class object is imported.

 Create your own custom password for your database and store your information securely!
 Password Manager
     - stores username and passwords
     - uses an SQL database -- protection against SQL injection